-I was flying across the country on a last minute red-eye flight from California to New York.
-My originally scheduled flight had been cancelled due to foul weather.
-I’ll even toss in the fact that I had been bumped up to first class before the other flight was cancelled.
+I was flying across the country on a last-minute red-eye flight from California to New York.
+My originally scheduled flight had been canceled due to foul weather.
+I’ll even toss in the fact that I had been bumped up to first-class before the other flight was canceled.
 Since I had to switch airlines and make same-day arrangements, most of my normal preferences, such as window seat and front of the airplane, were not available.
 Unfortunately, I was given a middle seat on an airline that seemed to have smaller seats than I was used to.
 I was not in the most pleasant of moods as I boarded the plane.

 I started to calm myself down in an attempt to empathize with her situation.
 I began to have a conversation with her by asking more questions about her situation.
 I didn’t want to spark a conversation for the sake of conversation.
 I had a purpose.
 I wanted to sleep and she looked like she needed a Plan B in New York.
 I had to be creative, but assertive enough to get there.